patryk47853/MyLibrary-System/README.md

 ## <a name="features"></a> ✨ Key Features

-Our library system comes packed with these incredible features:
+Our library system comes packed with these features:

-🔐 User Authentication and Authorization: Thanks to Spring Security, our system ensures Fort Knox-level security for user access and data protection.
+🔐 User Authentication and Authorization: Thanks to Spring Security, our system ensures security for user access and data protection.

 📚 CRUD Operations: Administrators wield the power of Create, Read, Update, and Delete operations on books, users, and borrowing records.
 It's like a librarian's magic wand!